Frequently Asked Questions

 Is the CHT meant to be a comprehensive list of all the tools and resources that can be used for community health?
 What is not included?

 We’re not trying to create a comprehensive yellow pages-style directory for community health—the CHT is a more focused project.
 We’re going to focus on the tools and resources that align with the CHT principles and that are needed to support our growing community of practice.
-Technologies that are proprietary, not open access (i.e., charge recurring user fees), or not committed to UHC and human-centered design are not a good fit.
+Technologies that are proprietary, not open access (i.e., charge recurring user fees), or not committed to universal health coverage and human-centered design are not a good fit.

 The CHT effort is also concerned with standalone tools that we’ve used in a complementary way, either to support community health services (e.g. OppiaMobile) or to integrate community health with the rest of the health system (e.g. info on DHIS2 integration).